-Application requirements include applicant contact information, acres of cover crops seeded, farm, tract, common land unit (CLU)/Field #, and legal description of fields/acres seeded to cover crops in fall 2019.
-This information can be found on individual participants federal "Report of Commodities" form (FSA-578).
+Application requirements include applicant contact information, current FSA 578 with verified cover crop acres, crop insurance policy number(s), acres of cover crops seeded to each field, farm, tract, common land unit (CLU)/Field #, and legal description of fields/acres seeded to cover crops in fall 2022.
+This information can be found on individual participants federal "Report of Commodities" form (FSA- 578).
 It is highly recommended to reference the FSA-578 form for those interested in applying for this program.
 The premium reduction will be applied based on the acreage report you file for federal crop insurance.
 Ensuring the field designations match is mandatory to receiving the premium discount.

 Frequently Asked Questions